singulart/joy-disco-bots/README.md

 https://i.stack.imgur.com/ICWVL.gif

-Important gotcha:
+Important gotchas:
-When server admin invites the bot via an invite link, the bot is assigned a server role typically.
+1. When server admin invites the bot via an invite link, the bot is assigned a server role typically.
 This role MUST be dragged above all roles that this bot is supposed to manage (grant,) otherwise "Missing Permission" will appear even for admin bot :)

 Thanks to this [SO comment](https://stackoverflow.com/a/67799671).

+2. Joystream official server has `participant` role.
+This is the basic role allowing users to see channels and interact with them.
+The bot user must be assigned this role by the admin, too.